asha23/arlo-framework/README.md

 Step by step:
 ------------------------------------------------

-This base theme uses Gulp by default.
+The seed theme uses Gulp and Yarn for dependency management.
+Yarn is a dependency manager created by Facebook and it seems to be way faster than using npm.
+It will pick up all your npm dependencies and use them, so it's very similar

 In your terminal, cd into your theme directory and execute

     $ bower install
-    $ npm install
+    $ yarn

-This will get everything set up, ready for you to start developing with this theme.
+This will get everything set up, ready for you to start developing with the theme.

 Gulp commands